Fundamentals of Testing – Chapter 1 – ISTQB Foundation

 - Early testing saves money.

 - Defect clustering happens.
-If there is a bug in one part of the software, chances are there are other, related bugs nearby.
+If there is a bug in one part of the software, there are other related bugs nearby.

 - “The pesticide paradox”: continuing to run the same tests won’t find new bugs.

 - Testing is context-dependent.
 Do you need more testing on security, user experience, etc.?

 - Software with no known errors is not necessarily ready to be shipped.
 Does it match user expectations?

 Five fundamental test activities and tasks from planning to test closure

 Rerunning the tests after they fail and the bugs have been, in theory, fixed.